Generative Evolutionary Meta-Solver (GEMS): Scalable Surrogate-Free Multi-Agent Reinforcement Learning: Proposed Method: G EMS

 \subsection{Overall Exploitability Bound}

 The preceding components now combine to yield a convergence guarantee for the entire \gems algorithm.
-The average exploitability decomposes into four interpretable terms, each tracing back to a distinct error source: (1) the inherent regret of the OMWU meta-strategy solver; (2) noise from Monte-Carlo estimation; (3) sub-optimality of the bandit oracle; and (4) approximation error introduced by amortized generator training.
+To make this composition explicit, we first state a decomposition result that separates the average exploitability into four interpretable sources of error:

-Let $\varepsilon_{\mathrm{BR}}$ denote the gap between a true best response and the policy produced by the generator for the selected latent code $z_t^\star$:
+\paragraph{Amortized best-response gap.} Let $\pi_{\mathrm{BR}}(\pi_{j})$ be the true best response to an opponent policy $\pi_{j}$.
+We define the amortized best-response error as the worst-case expected gap (over iterations) between a true best response and the policy produced by the generator at the selected latent code $z_t^\star$:

+\paragraph{Exploitability decomposition.} Let $M$ denote the (implicit) meta-game payoff operator and define the true payoff vector $v_t := M\sigma_t$ at iteration $t$.
+Let $\hat v_t$ be the Monte-Carlo estimator of $v_t$ computed from $n m$ rollouts per queried matchup (as in Section~\ref{sec:meta_game_est}).
+Let $z_t^\star$ be the (possibly approximate) anchor selected by the EB-UCB oracle at iteration $t$, and let $\Delta_z$ denote the suboptimality gap for anchor $z$.